 In our example, you can watch the session replays of those 32 users who dropped off, which means:

 - You can see exactly what happened before they dropped off (especially helpful if a technical error prevented them from checking out).

 - You don’t have to sift through all 264 session recordings of visitors who entered this funnel.

 Similar to the event tracking process, you can build funnels with other analytics tools on this list (e.g., Google Analytics or Kissmetrics).
 However, due to their lack of session recordings, these tools can only show you where users drop-off, not why.
 As a result, figuring out why they don’t convert can take weeks or months of hypothesizing and A/B testing.

-- Paid Plans: Start at $39/month, with a 10-day free trial.
-There are pre-made plans as well as an option for building custom plans.
+- Paid Plans: Start at $55/month, with a 30-day free trial.
+There is pre-made plan as well as an option for building custom plans.